rumi55/astra-sites/readme.txt

 == Changelog ==

 v1.0.14 - Unreleased
+* Improvement: Loading 10 sites instead of 6 Astra sites.
+On large screen it looks like we have only 6 sites.
 * Improvement: Removed LazyLoad which is not useful in admin back-end for showing Astra Sites.

 v1.0.13 - 9-Oct-2017